Local 2-separators: Properties of local 2-separators

 \begin{proof} The proof is analogous to that of \autoref{sepr_inexpl1}. \end{proof}

 By $C(a,i)$ we denote the component of $\expl(a_1,b_1)-a_1-a_2$ containing the vertex $b_i$.
 By $C(b,i)$ we denote the component of $\expl(a_1,b_1)-b_1-b_2$ containing the vertex $a_i$.

 By assumption there is vertex $x$ of $G$ that is a person living in the corner $\{a_1,b_1\}$.
-If $x$ is a person of type one, then it is contained in both components $C(a,1)$ and $C(b,1)$ by definition.
-If $x$ is a person of type two, then it is contained in the component $C(a,1)$ by definition; and in $C(b,1)$ as (the unique copy of) $x$ is adjacent to $b_1$.
-To summarise, in either case the intersection of $C(a,1)$ and $C(b,1)$ contains the person $x$.
+If $x$ is a person of type one, then it is contained in both components $C(a,1)$ and $C(b,1)$, as the vertices $b_1$ and $a_1$ are in the respective components.
+If $x$ is a person of type two, then it is contained in the component $C(a,1)$ as $b_1\in C(a,1)$.
+Next we verify that it is in $C(b,1)$.
+By definition $a_1\in C(b,1)$.
+As $x$ is in the sam component of $\expl(b_1,b_2)-b_1-b_2$ as $a_1$, pick a path joining them in there and add the edges $b_1x$ and the subpath $b_1oa_1$ of $o$ that avoids $b_2$.
+This forms a cycle.
+By \autoref{cycle_gen} and \autoref{gen}, this cycle is generated by cycles of length at most $r$.
+From these cycles take those that contain the vertex $b_1$.
+The sum of these cycles with the vertex $b_1$ removed gives a closed walk in $B_{r/2}(b_1)$ from $x$ to the neighbour of $b_1$ on $b_1oa_1$ (which is equal to $a_1$ or a person of type one).
+This walk witnesses that $x\in C(b,1)$.
+Like for persons of type two, we show for persons of type three that they are contained in $C(a,1)$ and $C(b,1)$.
+To summarise, in every case the intersection of $C(a,1)$ and $C(b,1)$ contains the person $x$.

 In particular, the intersection of $C(a,1)$ and $C(b,1)$ is nonempty and includes a component of $\expl(a_1,b_1)-a_1-a_2-b_1-b_2$.
 Denote such a component containing the person $x$ by $k$.
 As the component $k$ is included in $C(a,1)$, it does not contain any neighbour of the vertex $b_2$ by \autoref{sepr_inexpl1}.
 Similarly, $k$ does not contain any neighbour of the vertex $a_2$ by \autoref{sepr_inexpl2}.
 Hence $k$ is also a component of $\expl(a_1,b_1)-a_1-b_1$.
 As $k$ does not contain the vertex $a_2$, the punctured explorer-neighbourhood $\expl(a_1,b_1)-a_1-b_1$ is disconnected.
 Thus $\{a_1,b_1\}$ is an $r$-local 2-separator.